 Can I have a Coronavirus Test at Seacombe Medical Centre?

-To assist SA Health, we are provide car park testing on some afternoons in April and May 2020.
+To assist SA Health, we provide car park testing for our existing patients, each afternoon,(weather permitting).
 You will need to discuss testing with your GP in a telephone consult and they will will book you in where possible.
 Our doctors can also facilitate testing at an appropriate SA Health Centre.

 Do not go to the Emergency Department to get tested.
 If you are very unwell with suspected or confirmed Coronavirus, it is important that you ring 000, or the hospital, or your GP before you attend the Emergency Department.

 I have a viral infection, but no fever, can I see my GP?